-The formulation of the openable sigma protocol looks similar to the standard OR sigma protocol.
-They both take $n$ statements and one witness as input.
-However, there is a major difference between them.
-The OR sigma protocol is a proof of knowledge for the OR-relation.
-The openable sigma protocol, on the other hand, is a proof of knowledge for the relation of the $k$th statement, where $k$ is chosen at the proving stage and embedded in the first message $\mathsf{com}$, and could then be extracted by the master secret key $s_m$.
+The openable sigma protocol is similar to the standard OR sigma protocol, as both take $n$ statements and one witness as input.
+While the OR sigma protocol is a proof of knowledge for the OR-relation, the openable sigma protocol is a proof of knowledge for the relation of the $k$th statement, where $k$ is chosen at the proving stage and embedded in the first message $\mathsf{com}$, which can be extracted using the master secret key $s_m$.

-For our openable sigma protocol, the special soundness would thus require an extractor that extracts the $k$th witness which matches the opening result.
+For our openable sigma protocol, the special soundness would thus require an extractor that extracts the $k$th witness, which matches the opening result.
 Such a stronger extractor is crucial for proving unforgeability for group signatures, in which we transform a forger for party $k$ into the extractor for the $k$th witness.
 Extractors for standard OR sigma protocols cannot provide such reduction.